goroanya/grow_project/documentation/Software_Requirements_Specification.md

 __*Main scenario:*__
 - User clicks on the department's name in the departments list view mode;
+- On the department's page user click button `Edit`;
 - Application displays form to enter new department data with default values from old department's data;
 - User change data and presses `Save` button;
 - If any data is entered incorrectly, incorrect data messages are displayed;